 A slightly different confusion could arise in the context of second-degree murder (or voluntary manslaughter), where the mental element may be satisfied by any one of three forms of intent, namely an intent to kill, or an intent to do great bodily harm, or a wanton disregard of the likelihood that death or great bodily harm would result.
 See State v.
 Johnson, 158 Vt.
 508, 518 (1992).
 It is now clear that these three mental states form a hierarchy, so that proof of the higher mental states will also establish the lower mental states.
 “As long as all jurors [are] unanimous on the ultimate issue of intent, which of the three alternative methods used to inform each decision as to intent is immaterial.”
 State v.
 Boglioli, 2011 VT 60, ¶ 12, 190 Vt.
 542, 545.

 The distinction between second-degree murder and voluntary manslaughter does not lie in the mental state requirement.
 The intent component of voluntary manslaughter is the same as that required for second-degree murder.
 State v.
 Blish, 172 Vt.
 265, 272 (2001).
 Instead, the distinction is that “[v]oluntary manslaughter is an intentional killing committed under extenuating circumstances that may negate willfulness, such as sudden passion or provocation that would cause a reasonable person to lose control.”
 Blish at 270 (quoting State v.
 Hatcher, 167 Vt.
 338, 345 (1997)).
 Because such circumstances play a crucial mitigating role, “[w]here passion or provocation is implicated, the court must instruct the jury that to establish murder the State must prove beyond a reasonable doubt that the accused did not kill under the influence of passion or provocation.”
 State v.
 Bolaski, 2014 VT 36, ¶ 18, 196 Vt.
-277, 286 (quoting Hatcher at 345-46).
+277, 286 (quoting Hatcher at 345-46); In re Sharrow, 2017 VT 69, ¶ 14 (defense counsel’s failure to object to instruction that did not require State to prove absence of passion or provocation was ineffective assistance of counsel that prejudiced defendant).
 These instructions must be given regardless of whether the parties focus their arguments on the passion or provocation evidence.
 Id. at ¶ 22 (citing State v.
 Yoh, 2006 VT 49A, 180 Vt.
 317).

 In State v.
 Congress, the shared mental element for second-degree murder and voluntary manslaughter also led the Supreme Court to conclude that diminished capacity, which can negate an actor’s ability to form a required mental element, cannot be used to reduce second-degree murder to voluntary manslaughter.
 Rather, “a defendant who defeats the State’s burden with respect to the state-of-mind element for second-degree murder cannot be convicted of any degree of homicide more serious than involuntary manslaughter.”
 Congress, 2014 VT 129, ¶ 33 (emphasis in original).
 The committee has adjusted the transition and diminished capacity instructions to account for this clarification.